Follow @BUCoachTJohnson on Twitter

-In Terry Johnson’s seven seasons as a Butler assistant coach, the Bulldogs have captured four conference regular season championships, three league tournament titles and made five NCAA tournament appearances, including two trips to the National Championship game.
-He’s helped the Bulldogs achieve a “Top 25” national ranking in five of his seven seasons, while helping the Bulldogs to four of the “Top 5” records in school history.
+In Terry Johnson’s nine seasons as a Butler assistant coach, the Bulldogs have captured four conference regular season championships, three league tournament titles and made seven NCAA tournament appearances, including two trips to the National Championship game.
+He’s helped the Bulldogs achieve a “Top 25” national ranking in seven those seasons, while helping the Bulldogs to four of the “Top 5” records in school history.
 During his tenure, Butler has had seven players earn Academic All-America recognition, and the Bulldogs have sent two players to the NBA.

-Overall, Butler is 180-66 in the seven seasons since Johnson became an assistant coach.
+Overall, Butler is 225-88 in the nine seasons with Johnson as an assistant coach.
 That success was part of the reason that Johnson was invited to be part of the Villa 7 Consortium in 2015, which brings together university athletic directors and the country’s elite assistant coaches in an effort to prepare the next generation of college basketball leaders.